bertschl/bauder_cocktail_machine/README.md

 > python python/cocktailMachine.py
 ## Properties of the machine
 The hostname should always be ***"cocktail-machine"***.

 After running the install.sh script there will always be the setting for a wifi connection named:

 ***SSID***: cocktail-machine

 ***PASSWORD***: cocktail-machine

+This just so you can throw a wifi connection that the raspi knows, so you dont have to pen the case (yet again).